ojaskula/Django_lab/README.md

 # Django_lab

 Simple web app created in django framework for python.
 The program allows to add a new user, login, logout, add news, edit news, delete news.
+To menage the database, the app uses a sqlite.